yugr/rust-slides/materials/materials.md

   * Status: DONE (5m)
   * Just general discussion of `#[inline]` enabling inlining across crates (mini-LTO)
   * No new info
+- Rust staticlibs and optimizing for size: https://internals.rust-lang.org/t/rust-staticlibs-and-optimizing-for-size/5746
+  * Status: backlog
+  * This mentions that Rust compiles with `-ffunction-sections -Wl,--gc-sections` - need to chec this !

 # Data structures performance